NBL Ignite Cup

-The National Basketball League Ignite Cup, often shortened to the NBL Ignite Cup is an annual cup competition for the Australian National Basketball League (NBL).
+The National Basketball League Ignite Cup, often shortened to the NBL Ignite Cup, is an annual cup competition for the Australian National Basketball League (NBL).

 History

-On 18 June 2025, the Australian National Basketball League established the first NBL Ignite Cup, with all ten NBL teams taking part in the tournament from 8 October to 22 February.
+On 18 June 2025, the Australian National Basketball League established the first NBL Ignite Cup, similar to the 2021 NBL Cup.

+All ten NBL teams participated in the inaugural tournament, which took place from 8 October 2025 to 22 February 2026.
+Ignite Cup games are held on Wednesday evenings during the NBL regular season.

-It will begin each season in Round 4 starting with the 2025–26 NBL season, with games played every Wednesday evening.
-Teams will receive one point for every quarter they win or half a point each if tied, and three points for winning the game.
-Each team will play two home games and two road games.
-The two highest-ranked teams based on both points will advance to the Grand Final.
-The winner of the Grand Final will receive prize money.
-The 20 games will count toward a team's record, while the Grand Final would not count as a regular season game.
-It is similar to the 2021 NBL Cup.
-Teams will be awarded one point for each quarter they win and three points for each game they win.
-The winning team will receive $300,000 AUD, while the runner-up receives $100,000 AUD.
-60 percent will go directly to the players, with the remaining 40 percent going to the clubs.
+In the 2025–26 season, teams received one point for every quarter they won or half a point each if tied, and three points for winning the game.
+Each team played two home games and two road games.
+The two highest-ranked teams based on both points advanced to the Ignite Cup Final.
+The winning team received $300,000 AUD, while the runner-up received $100,000 AUD.
+60 percent went directly to the players, with the remaining 40 percent went to the clubs.

+All games excluding the Final counted towards the team's regular season record.

+In August 2026, a new finals format was revealed for the 2026–27 Ignite Cup, which will include four teams and semi-finals games.